ymniquet/eQuimageLab/docs/source/processing.rst

 Image filters
 ^^^^^^^^^^^^^

-eQuimageLab provides filters for image convolution, enhancement or noise reduction as methods of the :py:class:`Image <equimagelab.equimage.image.Image>` class.
+eQuimageLab provides filters for image convolution, enhancement or noise reduction as methods of the :py:class:`Image <equimage.image.Image>` class.
 Some of them are interfaces to the `Scikit-Image <https://scikit-image.org/>`_ package.

 Convolutions
 """"""""""""

 From `Scikit-Image <https://scikit-image.org/>`_:

-.. currentmodule:: equimagelab.equimage.image_skimage.MixinImage
+.. currentmodule:: equimage.image_skimage.MixinImage

 .. autosummary::